wp-plugins/flyzoo/readme.txt

 == Description ==

-Add an amazing **live chat** experience to your website just in 5 minutes: chat with your visitors for **live support** and engage your community in group chats.
+Add an amazing **chat** experience to your website: chat with your visitors for **live support** and engage your community in group chats.
+Fast, easy to install and customizable!

 ####Flyzoo Live Chat####